Italian literature: Petrarch

-Two facts characterize the literary life of Petrarch: classical research and the new human feeling introduced into his lyric poetry.
-The Petrarch who unearthed the works of the great Latin writers helps us understand the Petrarch who loved a real woman, named Laura, and celebrated her in her life and after her death in poems full of studied elegance.
 Petrarch was the first humanist, and he was at the same time the first modern lyric poet.
 His career was long and tempestuous.
 He lived for many years at Avignon, cursing the corruption of the papal court; he travelled through nearly the whole of Europe; he corresponded with emperors and popes, and he was considered the most important writer of his time.
+Petrarch's lyric verse is quite different, not only from that of the Provençal troubadours and the Italian poets before him, but also from the lyrics of Dante.
+Petrarch is a psychological poet, who examines all his feelings and renders them with an art of exquisite sweetness.
+The lyrics of Petrarch are no longer transcendental like Dante's, but keep entirely within human limits.